-Cowes Harbour is home to Red Funnel's regular vehicle ferry service operating between East Cowes and Southampton, as well as their high-speed passenger ferries which operate from the terminal alongside Cowes Town Quay.
+Cowes Harbour is home to Red Funnel's regular vehicle ferry and freight ferry services operating between East Cowes and Southampton, as well as their high-speed passenger ferries which operate from the terminal alongside Cowes Town Quay.
 Cowes Harbour is also the major port of entry for commercial shipping trading to the Isle of Wight.

 Approximately 600,000 tonnes of cargo are handled annually, including such commodities as fuel, oil/petroleum, stone, shingle aggregates, timber, grain, and general cargo.
 Ships of up to 100 metres (330ft) in length and with a draft of up to 5.7 metres (18.7ft) use the port and mainly berth at Kingston or Medina Wharves.